prantlf/storybook-multilevel-sort/README.md

 Applies specific sort order to more than two levels of chapters and stories in a [storybook].

 **Attention**: Versions `2.x` of this package will support Storybook 7 only.
 If you use Storybook 6 or older, look for the [versions `1.x` of this package].
-If you upgrade Storybook to the verion 7, you vill need a version `2.x` of this package too.
+If you upgrade Storybook to the version 7, you will need a version `2.x` of this package too.
 See the [documentation about how to migrate] from a version `1.x` to a version `2.x` of this package.

 See also an [example of a Storybook project using this package].